cybnity/foundation/implementations-line/framework/domain/designview-structure-models.md

 # DESIGN VIEW
 Several structural patterns are supporting the domain (e.g event sourcing) and are reusable (e.g by inheritance) for coding of application domains elements.

-### Sub-Packages
-See the presentation of [detailed structure models implemented into the sub-packages](designview-packages.md).

 ### Key Components

 |Class Type|Motivation|